nextcloud/documentation/admin_manual/maintenance/update.rst

 ..  note:: If you have a large ownCloud installation, at this point you
     should use the ``occ upgrade`` command, running it as your HTTP user, instead of clicking the Start Update button, in order to avoid PHP timeouts.
+The ``occ`` command does not download ownCloud updates.
+    You must first download and install the updated code, and then ``occ`` performs the final upgrade steps.
 This example is for Ubuntu Linux:

     $ sudo -u www-data php occ upgrade